krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 <span class="caption">_Cyphostemma pachypus_ plant.
 The stem is rock-solid (I checked).</span>

 In the examples above, non-succulent leaves are grown to photosynthesize.
-The benefit of this solution is a separation of concerns.
+The benefit of this solution is the **separation of concerns**.
 Since the mass and energy transfer is carried out by the leaves, the stem and branches can become highly specialize for impermeability.
 This leads to another adaptation: a dense, wax coat on the surface of the bark.

-This adaptation is particularly evident in the plants inhibiting the driest regions.
+This adaptation is particularly evident in the plants inhabiting the driest regions.
 Such as the genus _Monsonia_, a shrub found in the arid region of Lüderitz, Namibia.
-The plant was thoroughly described by Kurt Moritz Dinter, a German scientist, who worked in that area at the turn of 20th century.
+The plant was thoroughly described by [Kurt Dinter](https://en.wikipedia.org/wiki/Kurt_Dinter), a German scientist, who worked in that area at the turn of 20th century.
 He claimed, that the shrubs were able to grow on an exposed bedrock, surrounded by dunes and their waxy bark was used as tinder or even as an ingredient in candles.

 ## Cacti

-Another solution is to carry out photosynthesis in the stem and branches.
+Another solution is to **carry out photosynthesis in the stem and branches**.
 In this case, the stem has to be permeable, which reduces its water retention capabilities.
-The advantage is, the plant needs no leaves.
+The advantage is, **the plant needs no leaves**.
 This solution was evolved by the cactus (_Cactaceae_) family.

 Cacti are native to the Americas and are found on both continents.